mattcroat/joy-of-code/posts/svelte-for-react-developers/svelte-for-react-developers.md

 The JavaScript logic lives inside the `<script>` tag and the styles inside the `<style>` tag are unique to your component — you can use preprocessors such as [SCSS](https://sass-lang.com/) for CSS or [Pug](https://pugjs.org/api/getting-started.html) for your template and the markup doesn't need a parent element.

-In Svelte updates are triggered using assignments `=` so `count + 1` wouldn't work because you need to assign it because `count += 1` is the same as `count = count + 1` .
+In Svelte updates are triggered using assignments so `count + 1` wouldn't work because you need to assign it where `count += 1` is the same as `count = count + 1` .

 You can also keep variables in sync with each other using reactive declarations `$: doubled = count * 2`.

 > 🐿️ The `$:` syntax is valid JavaScript [label](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/label) syntax but Svelte interprets it as "re-run this code whenever any of the referenced values change".
 >

-The term “magic” is often used in a negative connotation but because Svelte is a compiler it does "magic" right because it's intuitive.
+The term “magic” is often used in a negative connotation but Svelte does "magic" right because it's intuitive.

-> 🐿️ If you want React to work you have to ship the framework to compare what changed and update the DOM but Svelte is a compiler meaning it generates the equivalent JavaScript code to surgically update the DOM meaning you don't have to ship the framework.
+> 🐿️ Svelte is a compiler that generates the equivalent JavaScript code to surgically update the DOM meaning you don't have to ship the framework.
->

 ## Passing Props To Components

-Components use props to communicate with each other where the parent component can pass some information to its child by giving them props and they look like HTML attributes.
+Components use props to communicate with each other where the parent component can pass some information to its child by giving them props that look like HTML attributes.

 ```tsx:Props.tsx showLineNumbers
  import { useState } from 'react'